Skip to content

 To run tests you need to install misp-modules from the cloned repository, run the server, and then run the tests.
 You can do all these step with poetry.

-poetry install --with unstable
+poetry install --with test -E all

 poetry run misp-modules